Tasman Empire Airways Limited: Short S.30 Empire Class flying-boat

 The first services were flown by Short S.30 Empire Class flying boats.
 TEAL operated two of these between 1939 and 1947.
-They were given Maori spiritual names, Aotearoa (land of the long white cloud) for ZK-AMA, Serial S886, and Awarua (two rivers) for ZK-AMC, Serial S994.
+They were given the Māori names, Aotearoa (long white cloud) for ZK-AMA, Serial S886, and Awarua (two rivers) for ZK-AMC, Serial S994.
 A third S.30 ordered by TEAL, Serial S885, was diverted to war duties in the North Atlantic and later destroyed.

 The modern flying boat interior had been designed by New-Zealand-born British architect Brian O'Rorke, following the success of his interior design for the Orient Steam Navigation Company's RMS Orion in 1935.
 Imperial Airways had engaged O'Rorke in the interior design, planning and detail of their new airliners and flying boats.